pointofnoreturn/spin_glass_model/README.txt

 Spin glass model of evolution syntactic parameters

+All codes, visualization, and report produced by Karthik

 Implementation in MATLAB

 param_file_creation.m : creates workspace files for each syntactic parameter in a directory parameter_value_files